aws-controllers-k8s/community/docs/content/docs/tutorials/ec2-example.md

 to find the supported reference fields.
 {{% /hint %}}

-Note, if the region used while installing helm chart is different from us-west-2, we need to modify availability zones and CIDR ranges in the provided yaml based on the region.
+Note, if the region used while installing the Helm chart is different from `us-west-2`, we need to modify availability zones and CIDR ranges in the provided YAML to match the needed region.

-* Deploy the resources using the provided YAML and `kubectl apply -f vpc-workflow.yaml`:
+Deploy the resources using the provided YAML and `kubectl apply -f vpc-workflow.yaml`:

 ```
+cat <<EOF > vpc-workflow.yaml
 apiVersion: ec2.services.k8s.aws/v1alpha1
 kind: VPC
 metadata: